Kalindro/cyber-oasis-project-reborn-depreciated/README.md

 My main repository containing all the functions, utilities, strategies that help me to navigate on crypto markets.

-This project allowed me to self-develop my Python skills.
-I've started with minimal programing knowledge, where now I'm able to create tools that have some use.

 Most useful scripts are:

 - GetFullHistoryDF().main in generic.get_full_history.py - Allows to query desired pair OHLCV history (timeframe, desired history range, last N candles, save/load option)